vizia/vizia-book/src/application/multiple_windows.md

 });
 ```

-Here we've used `on_close` window modifier to reset the app state when the window is closed by the user.
+Here we've used the [`on_close`](https://docs.vizia.dev/vizia_winit/window_modifiers/trait.WindowModifiers.html#tymethod.on_close) window modifier to reset the app state when the window is closed by the user.